Building Up Your Customer Support Team: The Hidden Costs of Hiring

 The time has come to increase your customer support team.
 Perhaps you’re preparing to release a highly anticipated product.
 Or your company is growing enough that your existing team can’t keep up.
 These are good situations to be in, so you want to ensure your next step positions your company for continued growth.

 You have many support channels to manage: social, chat, email, phone, app messaging, and more.
-You’re likely weighing the benefits of hiring in-house versus outsourcing your support needs.
+You’re likely weighing the benefits of hiring in-house versus outsourced support.
 While they may seem like apples to apples on the surface, there are some hiring costs you may not have thought about.
 Let’s walk through a checklist of costs to consider when you’re at this crossroads.

 Most likely, your workers have a manager.
 It may be hard to quantify exactly how much of the manager’s time is spent managing team members, but they’re typically working at a higher pay rate, and that ongoing task is going to represent a significant chunk of their time.
 You can add that portion of the manager’s salary to the cost of the worker they are managing.